 What Is Al-Anon?

-Al-Anon, not to be confused with Alcoholics Anonymous, is an international support group for families and friends who have loved ones suffering from alcohol use disorders (AUD).
+Al-Anon, not to be confused with Alcoholics Anonymous (AA), is an international support group for families and friends of loved ones with alcohol use disorders (AUD).
 The group is not affiliated with any religion or faith system.
-It encourages fellowship from a variety of individuals from all backgrounds who have been affected by a loved one’s alcohol-related disorders independent of their gender or sexual orientation.
-The group incorporates 12-Step group teachings, thriving off connection and shared vulnerability in group settings.
+It encourages fellowship from a variety of individuals from all backgrounds who have been affected by a loved one’s alcohol-related disorders independent of their gender, sexual orientation, or socioeconomic status.
+The group incorporates 12-Step teachings, principles, and traditions and thrives off the connection and shared vulnerability in supportive, self-run group settings.

 A Brief History

 Al-Anon began in 1951 By Bill W. and Dr. Bob when his wife Annie showed concern and pain from his alcohol use disorder.
-Alcoholics Anonymous began in 1935 and spurred the creation and evolution of Al-Anon both incorporating 12-Step principles which have improved relationships of relatives and friends of those with alcohol use disorders.
-Bill W. attended several Alcoholics Anonymous groups and noticed the development of family groups.
+AA began in 1935 and spurred the creation and evolution of Al-Anon both incorporating 12-Step principles which have improved relationships of relatives and friends of those with alcohol use disorders.
+Bill W. attended several AA groups and noticed the development of family groups.
 Lois, Bill’s wife, opened an office for Al-Anon soon after.
-The group still continues to this day, helping thousands of members globally.
+The group still continues to this day, helping thousands of family members globally.

 Facts And Findings